gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 Even though Leaflet JS seeks to improve efficiency and reduce the size of the code required, it provides all the interactive mapping functionality that most developers would ever require.
 	-	**Style modifiability:**
 Even though Leaflet JS seeks to improve efficiency and reduce the size of the code required, it provides all the interactive mapping functionality that most developers would ever require.

--	**Responsiveness:**
-Leaflet shrinks and expands map elements to provide a variety of mobile-friendly displays.
-To get good readability results from the Google search engine, the library provides lightweight graphs and cutting-edge loading time (SEO optimized).

 -	**Accessibility & compatibility**
 Leaflet JS have a great ability to work with other external help:
 	-	**third party plugins support.**